Hellmole/Hellmole/README.md

 My name is Jakub Jandura and I have extensive experience in the field of information technology and print system management.
 I specialize in front-end development and software process automation, with skills spanning a wide range of technologies from JavaScript to PHP and SQL databases.
-Currently, I am focusing on expanding my expertise in modern front-end frameworks.

 In my coding work, I primarily work with plain JavaScript and PHP.
 Additionally, I work with SQL, Python, HTML5, CSS (Bootstrap), Node.js, PowerShell and I enjoy building projects with raspberry pi pico (microPython).